 Bill and Lorraine Currier's house

-Crime Scene Location in Essex Junction, Vermont
+Crime Scene Location Essex Junction, Vermont

 This is the house where serial killer Israel Keyes abducted Bill and Lorraine Currier.